 Erin da Costa, Clinical Trial Pharmacist

 Erin worked as a clinical hospital pharmacist for five years in Canada before pursuing her Masters of Public Health in Developing Countries at the London School of Hygiene and Tropical Medicine (LSHTM).

 She joined MSF in 2010 as the Pharmacist Advisor in Amsterdam and was responsible for assuring quality supply and use of pharmaceutical products in all of MSF Holland's missions.

 Catherine is an infectious diseases physician (FRACP) with over 12 years of clinical experience in internal medicine.
 Whilst completing a Masters in Public Health and Tropical Medicine, she joined MSF in 2014 working in Uzbekistan and Jordan.
 She is a conjoint lecturer with the University of Newcastle.

 She has extensive experience in research coordination as well as the care of MDR-TB patients.

-Ilaria Motta, Medical Monitor and interim Global Principal Investigator
+Ilaria Motta, Medical Monitor

 Ilaria is an infectious diseases physician with experience in managing HIV and TB infections in resource-limited settings.